KTLA: Early years as a commercially licensed station

 In 1958, KTLA moved its operations into the Paramount Sunset Studios on Sunset Boulevard in Hollywood.
 For many years, those who have worked on Stage 6 at KTLA were told that it was the site where Al Jolson's landmark film The Jazz Singer was shot in 1927, when the lot was known as the Warner Bros.
 Sunset Studios; Mark Evanier, who wrote for one such show in 1978, points out on his website that Stage 6 did not even exist at the time that The Jazz Singer was produced and that it was actually probably filmed at what is now Stage 9.
 The former Warner Bros./Paramount lot is now known as Sunset Bronson Studios, where KTLA's facility remains based to this day, and where shows such as WKRP in Cincinnati, Judge Judy, Hannah Montana, The Gong Show, Solid Gold, Name That Tune, Family Feud, The Newlywed Game, MADtv and Let's Make a Deal have been produced over the years.
 KTLA is currently the only Los Angeles area broadcaster that remains based in Hollywood as many other television and radio stations have moved to other parts of the region.

 KTLA has the distinction as being the first news station to use a helicopter as a news broadcasting platform.
-KTLA engineer John D. Silva pioneered the use of a Bell 47G-2 outfitted with transmitters in order to relay live breaking news back to the KTLA transmitter receiver on Mount Wilson in order to scoop their competitors, making their first successful in-flight broadcast on July 4, 1958.
+KTLA engineer John D. Silva pioneered the use of a Bell 47G-2 outfitted with transmitters to relay live breaking news back to the KTLA transmitter receiver on Mount Wilson to scoop their competitors, making their first successful in-flight broadcast on July 4, 1958.